 In this way, questions can promote Cognitive Dissonance–which means a good question can change a student’s mind, beliefs, or tendency to examine their own beliefs.
 Questions, cognitive, and self-reflection go hand-in-hand.

-In short, lower-level questions can both illuminate and establish foundational knowledge on which to build more complex and nuanced understanding of content.
+In short, lower-level questions can both illuminate and establish foundational knowledge on which to build a more complex and nuanced understanding of content.
 They provide a foothold for thinking.
-To further the point, in 5 Common Misconceptions About Bloom’s Taxonomy, Grant Wiggins explains that the phrases “higher-order” and “lower-order” don’t appear anywhere in the taxonomy.
+To further the point, in 5 Common Misconceptions About Bloom’s Taxonomy, Grant Wiggins explains that the phrases ‘higher-order’ and ‘lower-order’ don’t appear anywhere in the taxonomy.

-On his website, Grant Wiggins defines an essential questions as those that are “broad in scope and timeless by nature.
+Grant Wiggins defined an essential question as those that are “broad in scope and timeless by nature.
 They are perpetually arguable.”

 Examples of Essential Questions